kmlawson/frog-in-a-well-flashcards/docs.md

 2. **Second line**: Description of the card set
 3. **Third line**: Minimum percentage pass (0-100)
    - Use `0` to disable the test mode for this card set
+4. **Fourth line**: Name for the category of this deck.
+Each category will get its own header in the main index of decks.
-4. **Subsequent lines**: Card content, with front and back separated by a tab character
+5. **Subsequent lines**: Card content, with front and back separated by a tab character

+**Note:** If you have a line towards bottom starting with "Sources:" then any lines after that will be treated as a list of sources for your timeline and displayed as such.

 ### Example Card File: